markdoc/docs/pages/docs/frontmatter.md

 {% /markdoc-example %}

+### Parse the frontmatter

-Then, parse the frontmatter attribute using your preferred format and pass it to your `variables` config.
+Parse the frontmatter attribute using your preferred format and pass it to your `variables` config.

 ```js
 import yaml from 'js-yaml'; // or 'toml', etc.